itzmeanjan/highway/README.md

 ℹ️ For now, let's assume a program will pick event log from **C1** _( which has interest in passing this message cross chain )_ & get it signed by majority of oracle network participants.

-_They will only sign message, after verifying occurance of event **E1** in transaction **T1** included in block **B1** on chain **C1**._
+⚠️ _They will only sign message, after verifying occurance of event **E1** in transaction **T1** included in block **B1** on chain **C1**._

-As long as majority of these oracle network participants are honest & proposal is correct, it'll be signed. `Highway` on **C2** only consumes message, if it finds majority of valid signatures from decentralised oracle network & it's already aware of who're actual participants of oracle network.
+As long as majority of these oracle network participants are honest & proposal is correct, it'll be signed & propagated back to proposer. `Highway` on **C2** only consumes message, if it finds majority of valid signatures from decentralised oracle network & it's already aware of who're actual participants of oracle network.

 > `Highway` doesn't process same message > 1 times, by checking respective message nonce.